Part I due by 11:59 p.m. on Thursday, February 13, 2025

 that takes as inputs two

-arbitrary lists of non-negative integers vals1
+lists vals1

 and vals2